 Making The Wood Nymph

-Lay your doll onto the scrap piece of wood to make sure it fits nicely, before using the hole saw to make a hole for his little face to peak through.
+Lay your doll onto the scrap piece of wood to make sure it fits nicely, before using the hole saw to make a hole for his little face to peek through.

 Cover your doll’s face with the two ingredient mold and leave it to set for about an hour.
 Make sure you squish it into all the crevices so you can get as much detail as possible.
 You can see in the piccy below that even Sebastian’s little nostrils came out nicely after the de-molding 😀 That’s what you want.